 La Via del Fantini

-A 50-km walk in the hills of Bologna: from the Via Emilia, all along the Val di Zena between history and nature in the footsteps of Luigi Fantini
+A 50-km walk in the hills of Bologna: from the Via Emilia, all along the Zena Valley between history and nature in the footsteps of Luigi Fantini.

 La Via del Fantini is a 50-kilometer hiking trail that climbs from the rolling hills of San Lazzaro di Savena to San Benedetto del Querceto.
 The route follows the Valley of the Zena Stream passing through nature parks and ancient villages on spectacular trails.
 Caves, museums and archaeological sites to be discovered along Luigi Fantini's steps and discoveries.
 An “open and widespread museum” that the Parco Museale della Val di Zena association has been preserving and protecting for more than a decade.
 An area rich in nature and beauty just a stone's throw from Bologna that despite its fragility is ready to be discovered.